words/cuss/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-Map of profanities to sureness rating.
+Map of profanities, slurs, and obscenities to a sureness rating.
 This rating *does not* represent *how* vulgar a term is, instead, how likely it is to be used as either profanity or clean text.